 Once babies start moving... and biting and screeching, I think that's when they become toddlers.
 I've been kind of dormant on here because I'm chasing this fucking adorable rugrat around.
-As she is running around more she's tuckering out more and naps more... which means Mom gets to paint.
+As she is running around more she's tuckering out more and naps more... it means Mom gets to paint.

 Here's a little sneak peak of what I'm working on.

 I'm fortunate to be part of a group showing this July at The Morris Burner Hostel.
 Alongside many other talented artists I will be painting my version? rendition? feeling baby centering around the theme of Medusa.
 I had forgotten about the show completely until a month ago when Jackie Dilworth reminded me of it--thank goodness.